thepyottlab/Pillar-Modiolar-Localization-V3.2/README.md

 # Changelog:

+Version 2.3
+- Fixed bug in which processing multiple files would give error that the directories are already created.
+- Fixed bug in which no unpaired ribbons/psds would delete the entire dataframe and induce a fatal error.

 Version 2.2
 - Added counts per inner hair cell for volume analysis scripts.
 - Reorganized statistics.
 The output excell files now contain four sheets with different categories of data, since 45 columns on one sheet became too cluttered.
 - Added a setting to make histograms and boxplots of the volumes in the output excel file for the volume analysis scripts.
-- Added a setting to make barplots of the counts in the output excel file for the spot localization script
+- Added a setting to make barplots of the counts in the output excel file for the spot localization script.
-- Removed redundant lines of code
+- Removed redundant lines of code.

 Version 2.1
 - Fixed a bug in which no average/median/counts would be outputted if no spots have the ID 'Rib0' or 'PSD0'.